hodgettsp/ces_data/paper.md

 As a final note, it is recommended to download the codebook for a requested survey dataset.
 These are available from the link printed on a survey call as well as on the package GitHub repository README.

-# Next steps and cautions
+# 4. Next steps and cautions
-The `cesR` package is dependent upon the `haven` package (Wickham & Miller, 2020) to be able to read in the CES survey datasets.
-Thus, changes to the `haven` package may affect the functionality of the `cesR` package.
+The `cesR` package is dependent upon the functions from the `haven` (Wickham & Miller, 2020) and `labelled` (Larmarange, 2020) packages to be able to read the CES survey datasets.
+Thus, changes to the `haven` or `labelled` package may affect the functionality of the `cesR` package.
+As such, a future consideration would be to move away from this dependency to make the cesR package more independent and self-contained.

 Regarding the CES survey datasets, currently the datasets are downloaded from an associated GitHub repository.
-This means that a dataset will be downloaded as it currently exists on the repository.
-While these datasets are relatively stable, updates are performed on the datasets to fix incorrect values or mislabelled variables.
-While the package will be maintained to ensure the most up-to-date survey datasets are included, it may be the case that an update is not immediately performed.

-One future step to eliminate this possible issue is to link the `get_ces()` call directly to the download url of the survey as opposed to the current call to the GitHub repository.
+This means that a dataset will be downloaded as it currently exists on that repository.
+While these datasets are relatively stable (meaning the data is unchanging), updates are performed on the datasets to fix incorrect values or mislabelled variables.
+While the package will be maintained to ensure the most up-to-date survey datasets are included, it may be the case that an update is not immediately performed on a dataset file.
+A step to eliminate this possible issue is to link the `get_ces()` call directly to the download URL of the survey as opposed to the current call to the GitHub repository.

-As the package also downloads files, the speed at which the package functions is dependent upon the speed of the user's broadband.
+The `cesr` package was written to not include datasets so as to minimize its size and speed up install times.
+However, as the package does need to download files, the speed at which the package functions is dependent upon the speed of a user's internet.
+This may slow down performance in some cases of poor internet connection.

-Lastly, another future step will be to build more subsets of the surveys.
-Including the division of survey sections into their own subsets, so that topics may be more easily analysed.
+Lastly, the CES surveys are generally divided into themed sections.
+A future step will be to build more subsets of the surveys, including the division of survey sections into their own subsets, so that topics may be more easily analysed.

-*References section not currently in proper APA style; R package references will need to be adjusted to APA*

 # References